Taiof Island: Geography

 Taiof is a small volcanic island off the north-western coast of Bougainville Island, in the Autonomous Region of Bougainville in eastern Papua New Guinea.
 It is located in the north-eastern Solomon Islands Archipelago.
 It is located to the south of Sohano and Buka Islands, and north-west of Soraken.
 It falls within the Kunua Rural LLG in the North Solomons Province.
 The island occupies an area of 23.065 km2 and has a tropical rainforest climate with heavy rainfall, high humidity and hot temperatures year round.

 It is located on the Banda Sea, a distinct plate in the eastern Indonesian region.
 Interactions of with the Australian and Pacific plates, gives rise to notable seismic and volcanic activity in the islands.
 The island has a mean elevation of 62 m.
 The topography consists of flat coastal lowlands and plains in the interior with the highest elevation reaching 180 m.
 The island has a significant tree cover (87% of land area) with evergreen forests dominating the ecosystem.

 Demographics and economy

 The Saposa language is spoken by the island's inhabitants.
-In 1998, there were 1400 residents, who were recorded in the island.
-Tourism is a major contributor to the economy with cruise ships bringing tourists to the island.
+In 1998, there were 1400 residents recorded in the island.
+Cruise ships bring tourists to the island.